AD 43: Romans conquer and establish Londinium

 No list of this nature would be complete without mentioning the Great Fire.
 Probably one of the most well-known events in London’s dramatic history, the fire destroyed just under 70 percent of the city’s buildings, including the original St Paul’s Cathedral.
 The rebuild of the city largely followed the old one; however, central London was never the same again.
 Many richer inhabitants chose to relocate to the increasingly fashionable West End and aristocratic residences close to the royal court at St James’ Palace.
 This split the middle-class and mercantile centre of London from the more aristocratic boroughs — a rift still evident today.
 Somewhat wisely, all new buildings were made of brick not wood, leading to the popular impression today of the UK being a red-brick country.

 Over 200 years after Guy Fawkes made his attempt, the Houses of Parliament burnt down.
-Rather than an act of terrorism, the fire was, in fact, caused by a workman who was given the task of destroying some sticks once used by the Councillor or the Exchequer.
-Not wanting to be kept too late, the workman burned the sticks with rather more haste than care, resulting in a fire that ravaged parliament’s main buildings, leaving only Westminster Hall fully intact.
+Rather than an act of terrorism, the fire was, in fact, caused by two workmen given the task of destroying some tally sticks once used by the Councillor or the Exchequer.
+Not wanting to be kept too late, they burned the sticks with rather more haste than care, resulting in a fire that ravaged parliament’s main buildings, leaving only Westminster Hall fully intact.
 The building that is now famous around the world was designed by Charles Barry, completed in 1844.
 Barry was also responsible for designing Highclere Castle, setting of the ever-popular Downton Abbey.

 1863: London Underground